• Skip to main content

 Alcazar of Segovia, Segovia, Spain

 A fairytale comes to life with its pointed towers and dramatic location on a rocky outcrop.
 But the Alcazar of Segovia wasn’t always a European fairytale castle.
-While at the time, we were told, the original castle burnt to the ground in the 16th century, and 300 years later, was rebuilt to appear like the classic fantasy rather than recreating the original, it doesn’t appear to be true when we researched it later.
+At the time, guides told us that the original castle burned down in the 16th century and that, 300 years later, it was rebuilt to resemble a classic fantasy rather than replicate the original.
+But when we researched it later, we discovered that story doesn’t seem to be true.

 Either way, this Spanish fortress-palace showcases a unique blend of medieval, Islamic, and Gothic architecture, making it part of a UNESCO World Heritage Site.

-We were told that the castle’s interior is just as impressive, with intricate carvings, stunning tapestries, and sweeping views of the surrounding countryside, although we never went in as there are so many really cool things to do in Segovia.
+Guides told us the castle’s interior is just as impressive, featuring intricate carvings, stunning tapestries, and sweeping views of the surrounding countryside.
+But we chose not to go inside as Segovia offers so many other cool things to do.

 Alhambra, Granada, Spain